Super Don Quix-ote

-Super Don Quix-ote (スーパードンキホーテ) is an arcade laserdisc video game released by Universal in 1984.
-In it, the player controls the knight Don as he attempts to rescue a princess from an evil witch.
+Super Don Quix-ote (スーパードンキホーテ Sūpā Don Kihōte) is an arcade laserdisc video game released by Universal in 1984.
+In it, the player controls the knight Don as he attempts to rescue a princess from an evil witch named Leona.

 Super Don Quix-ote is loosely based on the novel Don Quixote, while the laserdisc format is similar to other laserdisc games such as Dragon's Lair and Space Ace.
 The major difference that set Super Don Quix-ote apart is an overlaid icon indicating the time and direction of each correct quick time event input, whereas all other laserdisc games at the time gave no indication of correct moves, except an occasional "flash" incorporated into the animation itself.

 Plot

-The game is loosely inspired by its namesake, Don Quixote, and features a heroic young knight named Don on a quest to save his love, the fair princess Isabella, who has been kidnapped by a wicked witch for human sacrifice to a demon.
+The game is loosely inspired by its namesake, Don Quixote, and features a heroic young knight named Don on a quest to save his love, the fair princess Isabella, who has been kidnapped by Leona, a wicked witch for human sacrifice to a demon.
 Don is accompanied on his travels by a donkey (based on Rocinante, the original Don Quixote's horse), and a fat little man named Sancho (based on Don Quixote's trusty sidekick Sancho Panza).

-The closest parallel to the original tale is a scene in which Don fights a giant at a windmill.
-However, the rest of the game pits him against a mummy, a dragon, skeletons, demons, giant snakes, flying electric jellyfish, an animated totem pole, the witch's daughter, and other scenarios with no relation to the original story.
-The game ends when Don kills the witch and rescues Isabella, and they escape the witch's castle as it is destroyed.
+The closest parallel to the original tale is a scene in which Don fights a giant at a windmill, but the rest of the game pits him against a mummy, a dragon, skeletons, demons, giant snakes, flying electric jellyfish, an animated totem pole, Leona's daughter, and other scenarios with no relation to the original story.
+The game ends when Don kills Leona and rescues Isabella, and they escape Leona's castle as it is destroyed.